Sorbus aucuparia: Distribution and habitat

 It can be found in almost all of Europe and the Caucasus up to Northern Russia and Siberia, but it is not native to Southern Spain, Southern Greece, Sardinia, the Balearic Islands, the Azores, and the Faroe Islands.
 The species was introduced as an ornamental species in North America.
 It is widespread from plains to mountains up to the tree line where it grows as the only deciduous tree species among krummholz.
 In the Alps it grows at elevations of up to 2000 m.
 S. aucuparia appears north of the boreal forest at the arctic tree line; in Norway, it is found up to the 71st parallel north.

-It has naturalized in America from Washington to Alaska and eastward in Canada and the northeast of the US very successfully.
+It has naturalised in America from Washington to Alaska and eastward in Canada and the northeast of the US very successfully.

 S. aucuparia is an undemanding species and can withstand shade.
 It is frost hardy and can tolerate winter dryness and a brief growing season.
 The plant is also resistant to air pollution, wind, and snow pressure.
 It mostly grows on soil that is moderately dry to moderately damp, acidic, low on nutrients, sandy, and loose.
 It often grows in stony soil or clay soil, but also sandy soil or wet peat.
 The plant grows best on fresh, loose, and fertile soil, prefers average humidity, and does not tolerate saline soil or waterlogging.
 It can be found in light woodland of all kinds and as a pioneer species over fallen dead trees or in clearcuttings, and at the edge of forests or at the sides of roads.
 The seeds germinate easily, so the plant may appear on inaccessible rock, ruins, branch forks, or on hollow trees.

 The tallest S. aucuparia in the United Kingdom stands in the Chiltern Hills in South East England.
 This exceptional specimen is 28 m tall and has a trunk diameter of 56 cm.
+The stoutest is in the Scottish Highlands near Kingussie, with a girth of 4.31 m (approximately 1.37 m diameter); another near Stapleton in Herefordshire is almost as stout at 4.29 m girth.
 In Germany, an unusually large specimen is located near Wendisch Waren, a village in Mecklenburg-Vorpommern.
 This tree stands at more than 15 m tall, is around 100 years old, and has a diameter of 70 cm.
 The tallest known specimen in Ireland is an 18 m tall specimen at Glenstal Abbey, County Limerick.